wp-plugins/stl-viewer/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 3. Upload an STL-File to WordPress
-4. Insert the shortcode [stl file="filename.stl" /]
+4. Insert the shortcode [stl file="filename.stl" ]

-5. You can use the following options in the shortcode.
-These will override the default settings.

-* file: the filname in wp-content/uploads/
-* color: set the object color (hex value).
-* background: set the background color (hex value).
-* width: width of the viewer.
-Can be in % or px.
-* height: height of the viewer.
-Can be in % or px.
-* show controls: use true/false to show/hide the control buttons.
+A complete description of the plugin can be found on [my blog](https://www.db4cl.com/projects/stlviewer-1-0-for-wordpress/)

 == Screenshots ==

-1. The viewer with control buttons.
+None for the moment.

 == Changelog ==

+= 1.0 =
+* Complete rewrite of the plugin.
+* Many settings

 = 0.5 =
 * Removed hard-coded links.